Asian shares pare losses on U.S.-China trade optimism, oil slides

-SYDNEY (Reuters) - Asian shares pared losses on Tuesday as hopes for a de-escalation of the Sino-U.S. tariff war drew support from reports that China’s top trade negotiator was preparing to visit the United States ahead of a meeting between the two countries’ leaders.
+SYDNEY (Reuters) - Asian shares pared losses on Tuesday as hopes for a de-escalation in the Sino-U.S. tariff war rose on reports that China’s top trade negotiator was preparing to visit the United States ahead of a meeting between the two countries’ leaders.

+Spreadbetters pointed to a positive start for Europe and U.S. with E-minis for the S&P 500 and the Dow up 0.5 percent each.
+FTSE futures were up 0.2 percent.

-The South China Morning Post reported, citing sources from both sides, that Liu He may visit Washington as part of the preparations for the talks between U.S. President Donald Trump and his Chinese counterpart Xi Jinping on the sidelines of the G20 summit in Argentina later this month.
+The South China Morning Post reported, citing sources from both sides, that Liu He may visit Washington to prepare for the talks between U.S. President Donald Trump and his China’s Xi Jinping on the sidelines of the G20 summit in Argentina later this month.

 “This news is being perceived as a positive outcome,” said Rodrigo Catril, markets strategist at National Australia Bank.
 “So, we have seen a broad improvement in sentiment across markets.”

 “This is good news but there is still some caution.
-We obviously need more detail on it.
-This should also be taken in the context of new retaliatory measures that the U.S. is considering against China.”
+We obviously need more detail on it.”

-Earlier, the Wall Street Journal reported, citing sources, the Trump administration is broadening its China trade battle beyond tariffs with a plan to use export controls, indictments and other tools to counter the theft of intellectual property.

-The Australian dollar AUD=D4 which is often played as a liquid proxy to China, jumped 0.6 percent to $0.7214 in late afternoon trading.
+The Australian dollar which is often played as a liquid proxy for Chinese assets, jumped 0.6 percent to $0.7214 in late afternoon trade.

-Chinese shares reversed earlier losses to be in the positive territory.
-The blue-chip index .CSI300 was last up 0.1 percent.
+Chinese shares reversed earlier losses with the blue-chip index climbing about 1 percent.

-That helped lift MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS off the day’s low.
-It was still down 0.5 percent after skidding 1.7 percent at one point.
+That helped lift MSCI’s broadest index of Asia-Pacific shares outside Japan off the day’s low.
+It was still down 0.4 percent after skidding 1.7 percent at one point.

-Japan's Nikkei .N225 dived over 2 percent, led by losses in electric machinery makers and suppliers of Apple's (AAPL.O) iPhone parts after three suppliers issued warnings on results, sending tech-heavy Nasdaq .IXIC slumping over 2 percent.
+Japan’s Nikkei dived more than 2 percent, led by losses in electric machinery makers and suppliers of Apple’s iPhone parts after three suppliers issued profit warnings, sending the tech-heavy Nasdaq slumping over 2 percent.

-The grim outlook triggered a steep selloff in Asian tech firms, with shares in Japan Display (6740.T) plummeting over 11 percent while Murata Manufacturing (6981.T) and TDK Corp (6762.T) dived as much as 8.9 percent and 8.4 percent respectively.
+The weakened outlook triggered a steep selloff in Asian tech firms, with shares in Japan Display plummeting over 11 percent while Murata Manufacturing and TDK Corp dived as much as 8.9 percent and 8.4 percent respectively.

 “Market participants are gradually thinking that this technology stocks boom is going to end before long,” said Yoshinori Shigemi, Japan-based global market strategist at JPMorgan Asset Management.

-“We are suggesting our clients to shift from any technology stocks to quality names, stocks with high return-on-equity and low leverage,” Shigemi said without naming any shares.
+“We are suggesting our clients shift from any technology stocks to quality names, stocks with high return on equity and low leverage,” Shigemi said, without identifying particular shares.

 The Asia ex-Japan index is now down nearly 17 percent this year, after a solid 33.5 percent gain in 2017, with October the worst month since mid-2015.

-Investor sentiment has also been dented by the deepening trade battle between the United States and China, with Asian emerging markets suffering their largest monthly foreign outflows last month since August 2011, according to Khoon Goh, Singapore-based head of Asia research for ANZ Banking Group.
+Investor sentiment has been dented by the deepening trade battle between the United States and China, with Asian emerging markets suffering their largest monthly foreign outflows since August 2011 last month, said Khoon Goh, Singapore-based head of Asia research for ANZ Banking Group.

-Funds returned over the early part of November on hopes that U.S.-China tensions would ease, Goh added, with the focus on this month’s Trump-Xi meeting.
+Funds returned over the earlier part of November on hopes that U.S.-China tensions would ease, Goh noted, with the focus on this month’s Trump-Xi meeting.

 “The outcome of the meeting will have an important influence on portfolio flows in Asia into the end of the year,” Goh added.